junxit/us-congress-bills-111/metadata.md

 - 2010-07-30 — Received in the Senate.
 - 2010-07-30 — Referred to the House Committee on Financial Services.
 - 2010-08-02 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2010-08-04 — Cleared for White House.
+- 2010-08-04 — Passed Senate without amendment by Unanimous Consent.
+- 2010-08-04 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2010-08-04 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S6741)
+- 2010-08-04 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S6741)
+- 2010-08-05 — Message on Senate action sent to the House.
+- 2010-08-10 — Presented to President.
+- 2010-08-10 — Presented to President.
+- 2010-08-11 — Became Public Law No: 111-229.
+- 2010-08-11 — Became Public Law No: 111-229.
+- 2010-08-11 — Signed by President.
+- 2010-08-11 — Signed by President.